 Mr. Kazukiewicz has coached ensembles, master classes and both orchestral and choral ensembles.
-He has taught as an adjunct strings teacher in both the Ipswich Middle School and Brooks Preparatory School and is currently the adjunct strings faculty at York Middle School.
+He has taught as an adjunct strings teacher in both the Ipswich Middle School and Brooks Preparatory School and Director of Strings at York Middle School.

-Mr. Kazukiewicz is performing extensively as an orchestral player, chamber musician, and soloist with ensembles such as Portland Symphony, New England String Ensemble and Boston Landmarks Orchestra to name a few.
-He is the founder of Wolfeboro Chamber Ensemble which has been performing summer concert series since 2011.
+Mr. Kazukiewicz has performed extensively as an orchestral player, chamber musician, and soloist with ensembles such as Portland Symphony, New England String Ensemble and Boston Landmarks Orchestra to name a few.
+He is the founder of Wolfeboro Chamber Ensemble which had been performing an annual summer concert series from 2011 through 2014.
 He has appeared as a guest soloist numerous times performing the Violin Concertos of Tchaikowsky, Mozart and Bruch as well as Ravel’s Tzigane and Meditation of Thais by Jules Massenet.
 Mr. Kazukiewicz was guest artist in the Ludwig Diehn Series held at Old Dominion University, where he premiered and recorded the Sonata for Violin & Piano by L. Diehn.
 His live performances have been broadcast via WBFO Buffalo 88.7 NPR Radio and WGBH Boston 89.7 Radio.

 In addition to classical music freelancing, Mr. Kazukiewicz was the violinist for the Grammy Nominated J.L.
 Orchestra with whom he has recorded six albums.
 He also worked with Steven Sondheim and Arthur Laurents, in the revival production of Do I Hear a Waltz by Rogers and Hammerstein.
 Mr. Kazukiewicz performed for other Broadway hits such as The Sound of Music, My Fair Lady at the Ogunquit Playhouse.
 Other performances include many popular performers of past and present such as Ray Charles, Smokie Robinson, Josh Groban, Sarah Brightman and various others.
 Mr. Kazukiewicz has made an appearance performing the Schubert String Quintet in C Major for the movie “The Human Stain” starring Anthony Hopkins and Nicole Kidman.